 What is it?

-Network meta-analysis (NMA) is a common approach to synthesise the efficacy of multiple treatments, and to compare their relative efficacy (see description of NMA here).
+Network meta-analysis (NMA) is a common approach to synthesise the efficacy of multiple treatments, and to compare their relative efficacy (see Overview of evidence synthesis and NMA).
 NMA can be based on the raw individual participant data (IPD) from each study, but most are based on aggregate data (that is, published summary estimates of relative treatment effect, usually as identified through a systematic literature search).
-The GetReal review on methods for IPD meta-analysis which includes a section on multiple treatment comparisons can be found here and the articles identified in this review can be found here.
+For further information, see the GetReal review on methods for IPD meta-analysis.
+The articles identified in this review can be found on Zotero.

 Why is it useful?

 - Increased precision and consistency: NMA based on IPD may give more precise estimated results and greater consistency than NMA based on aggregate data because participant-level characteristics can be better adjusted for.
 NMA based on aggregate data tends to have higher levels of inconsistency and/or between-study heterogeneity, imprecise treatment effects (meaning that there is low confidence in the results) and may yield biased results, giving invalid or misleading estimates of comparative treatment effects.
 See the box below.